Accenture/mercury-nodejs/guides/CHAPTER-1.md

 For a backend application, the MainApp is usually used to do some "initialization" or setup steps for your services.

-The "ComposableLoader.initialize()" statement will load your user functions into the event loop.
+The `ComposableLoader.initialize()` statement will register your user functions into the event loop.
 There is no need to directly import each module in your application.
-The "ComposableLoader" automates the loading.

 Please configure the functions to be loaded in `src/resources/preload.yaml`.